coliff/freshdesk-messaging-facade/README.md

    </freshdesk-messaging-facade>
    ```

-   Add your 36-digit Freshdesk Messaging token to the `data-token` and your site's id to `data-siteid`
+   Add your 36-digit Freshdesk Messaging token to the `data-token` and your site's id to `data-siteid`.

+   You can optionally add a `data-host` attribute to set the host of the widget.
+The default is `https://wchat.freshchat.com`.

 ## Demo